 For commercial enterprises, these barriers often result in lost sales, when consumers with disabilities give up or go elsewhere for their needs.
 Studies have shown that 66 percent of internet users simply abandon their purchases in a sales cart or leave a website when they encounter inaccessible functions.

 Why Accessibility is Important for Pharma Companies

 When it comes to the healthcare industry, the stakes for digital accessibility are even higher.
-That’s because the inability to navigate a medical or pharmaceutical website can literally be a life-or-death issue for some users.
+That’s because the inability to navigate a medical or pharmaceutical website can literA11y be a life-or-death issue for some users.

 In February 2021, when COVID-19 vaccines first became available, Kaiser Health News published an article in collaboration with the nonprofit organization WebAIM.
 Their joint review of 94 state and local government vaccine websites around the U.S. found significant accessibility barriers in all but 13 that provided vaccine information, provider directories, and appointment signups, in clear violation of Section 508 of the U.S. Rehabilitation Act.
 Numerous people with visual disabilities in at least seven states were unable to register for vaccinations online using screen reader technology.

 This illustrates the primary reason why every pharmaceutical corporation should ensure that their digital assets are fully accessible—the health, safety, and well-being of every user, especiA11y those who live with disabilities.

 Another important reason is the increasing number of lawsuits being filed against non-compliant companies, by frustrated people with disabilities and their legal advocates.
 This often results in expensive legal fees, fines, and the cost of remediation, not to mention a public relations crisis and damaged corporate reputation.

 In short, doing the right thing to provide equal access to your online properties protects both your customers and your organization.